Ultimate magazine theme for WordPress.

 The different types of annuities.

 Additionally, annuities are tax-deferred.
 And, they can be purchased by anyone who is looking for a pension-like retirement income.
-On the same subject : Notice of annual general meeting 2021 – Yahoo Finance.
+To see also : Why this financial expert has a retirement alter ego, and more money tips for single women.
 But, annuities can also be complex as they come in different types.

 • Fixed annuities are similar to savings accounts.
 You deposit money into an account and earn interest.
 With a Due fixed annuity, you’ll get 3% on every dollar deposited.
 This provides a safe and predictable income.
 On the flip side, it doesn’t earn as much as other investment products.